juliagartor/Social-Innovation/README.md

 <!-- GITHUB REPOSITORY -->
 # 🗂️ Repository Structure <a name="repo-structure"></a>

-- **initial_ideas/***: Here, you'll find initial sketches, drawings, and brainstorming materials outlining the conceptualization of the virtual doctor tool.
+- **initial_ideas/**: Here, you'll find initial sketches, drawings, and brainstorming materials outlining the conceptualization of the virtual doctor tool.

-- **android-studio-code/**: This folder contains the Android Studio code for the La Meva Salut app with the integrated virtual doctor tool.
+- 📁 **android_studio_code**: : This folder contains the Android Studio code for the La Meva Salut app with the integrated virtual doctor tool.

 - **vscode-python-scripts/**: Contains Python scripts used for developing models and functionalities for the virtual doctor tool.
 These scripts are integrated into the application.